Distinguished Master’s Thesis and/or Final Master’s Capstone Project Award

-The Western Association of Graduate Schools (WAGS) pleased to announce the 2018-2019 Distinguished Master's Thesis and/or Final Master's Capstone Project Award in the creative, visual, and performing arts.
+The Western Association of Graduate Schools (WAGS) and ProQuest are pleased to announce the 2023-2024 WAGS ProQuest Master's Thesis and/or Final Master's Capstone Project Award in the creative, visual, and performing arts.
 This award recognizes distinguished scholarly achievement and creative arts’ achievement at the master’s level in any of the disciplines noted above.

-- Aesthetic merit
+- Aesthetic Merit

 - Technical execution

 - Potential to reach beyond the original academic audience through future performance, exhibition, or publication

 The nomination period begins on July 24, 2023.
 All nominations must be submitted by October 6, 2023 by 5 p.m.
 PST.
 Awards will be determined by December 2023.

 Each WAGS member institution may submit one nomination through the online nomination form for this award.